 Disturbance of nesting vultures by humans can have serious consequences (Ogada et al. 2016; Shimelis et al. 2005).
-Nest disturbance, to which T. tracheliotos is extremely sensitive (Steyn 1982), may be growing with an increase in forest settlements in Ethiopia (A. Shimelis in litt.
+Nest disturbance, to which Lappet-faced Vulture is extremely sensitive (Shobrak 2003; 2004; Steyn 1982), may be growing with an increase in forest settlements in Ethiopia (A. Shimelis in litt.
 2007) and the increasing recreational use of off-road vehicles (Mundy et al. 1992).
 In Saudi Arabia, suitable nesting trees may be subject to the most intense human disturbance as shepherds also use the same large trees for shelter for themselves and their livestock (Shobrak 2011).